perpetualCreations/AnalyticalBlackLight/readme.md

 These may or may not be relevant to you.
 Please go through them, and change as needed.

 #### Arguments
-ABL is a command-line tool.
+ABL can be used as a command-line tool.
 It takes in 5 positional parameters in time and space, 1 input parameter, and 3 output parameters.

 The three output parameters are ``--csv``, ``--showgraph`` and ``--graph`` which you need to add a 0 or 1 after the parameter to toggle.
 As their names suggest, they signal whether ABL should export a CSV file or a graph.
 Or both. ``--graph`` exports the graph to a .PNG file, while ``--showgraph`` uses the built-in viewer.